 Generous by nature, John provided more than was needed for his family whom he adored and who filled him with pride.
 John delighted in being a father and doted on each of his children, providing as many gifts of experience and opportunity as he was able.
 He lived a long and wonderful life, rich with family, traditions, beautiful homes and storybook gardens.
 He traveled the world, nurtured lasting friendships and had meaningful careers.
 He thoroughly enjoyed peach pies, sushi, salt (within reach), pasta of any kind, John le Carré novels, fine wool trousers, Canadian icons, well-priced white wine, formula one races, and golf, golf, and golf.
 With his velvety voice that his wife insisted could have made him a career in broadcasting, John was a supremely charming conversationalist, always providing the perfect amount of eye twinkling and dry wit.
 No one could deliver a compliment quite like John and we all loved him for it.
 And, rest assured, he loved us too.

-A celebration of life for John will be held in the spring.
+A celebration of life for John will be held on Sunday May 29, 1-3pm, at the Victoria Golf Club.
 In the meantime, John would be pleased to see you enjoy a round of golf in the sun or a glass of white wine with the latest spy novel.
 His memory may be honoured in helping those less fortunate by supporting Our Place or the Dandelion Society of Victoria.